smlsharp/SMLFormat/Readme.md

   formatlib (Pretty Printer library for SML) smlformat (Pretty Printer Generator for SML)

-* `smlformatlib` is a pretty printer library for SML.
+* `smlformat-lib` is a pretty printer library for SML.
 * `smlformat` is a pretty printer generator for SML.
 * salvaged from the official SMLFormat distribution (included in SML# 0.90 compiler distribution)